0xC9C3/dig-inv/README.md

 - **Web Interface**: A simple web interface to view and manage your inventory.
 - **Exports**: Export your inventory data in various formats for reporting or backup purposes.
 - **Helm Chart**: Deploy the application easily on Kubernetes using a Helm chart.
+- **Single Binary**: The entire application can be run as a single binary, making deployment and management easy.

 ## Supported Providers